310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% endnote %}

 {% bubble Midori worried %}
-Wait, “tear down their stronghold”…?
+Wait, “tear down its stronghold”…?
 Don’t tell me you plan to fight… You, against the *entirety* of Crimson Production?

 Why?
 Let’s just leave this all behind.
 Nothing good will come out of getting involved with something so dangerous, y’know…?
 {% endbubble %}